rabbitmq/mnevis/README.md

 Table manipulation functions are not fully implemented and tables should be pre-created on all nodes with all the indexes for mnevis to work.

-Startup of ra currrently requires a global `data_dir` setting, which is not nice.
+Startup of ra currently requires a global `data_dir` setting, which is not nice.

 Startup configuration can be improved.